jacobstanley/hadoop-formats/README.md

 Read/write file formats commonly used by Hadoop.

-Currently this package only supports reading snappy encoding sequence files.
+Currently this package only supports reading snappy encoded sequence files.

 ## Installation